 - Equality for learner may be described as equality of treatment and equality of opportunity that is created for and provided to the learner.
-These two aspects are explored and depicted in learning sites of the school and outside it. - Equality of treatment refers to recognition and acceptance of identity of learner as a learner. - Equality of treatment refers to recognition and acceptance of the fact that there are different types of learners by teacher and principal.
-By implication it also refers to making all learners recognize and accept the fact that all learners are individuals in their own right with different abilities, potentials and limitations. - o Equality of opportunity refers to the opportunity that different types of learners need to be given for their 'growth and development'.
-Growth and development refers to an exposure to a large range of curricular and co curricular activities, facilitating learners to explore their potentials and to make efforts for developing their potentials.
+These two aspects are explored and depicted in learning sites of the school and outside it. - Equality of treatment refers to recognition and acceptance of identity of learner as a learner.

+Equality of opportunity refers to the opportunity that different types of learners need to be given for growth and development.